rfigueroa/docs/content/plugins/pipeline/registry/makisu.md

 ## Parameters

 {{% alert color="info" %}}
-* the plugin supports reading all parameters via environment variables or files
+The plugin supports reading all parameters vie environment variables or files.

-* values set from a file take precedence over values set from the environment
+Any values set from a file take precedence over values set from the environment.
 {{% /alert %}}

 The following parameters are used to configure the build and push process: